The Feed-in Tariff is the government scheme that pays households with renewable energy generation such as solar panels

 You sell any extra electricity you're producing to the National Grid.

-The amount you get paid for the electricity you generate will depend on what energy source you're using.
+The amount you get paid for the electricity you generate will depend on what energy source you're using and what rate you are offered, which in turn depends on how much you generate, when you agree your Feed-in Tariff deal, and where you live.

 Tariffs are index-linked, which means they will track market prices and, depending on the type of technology you use to generate electricity, they're guaranteed for up to 20 years.